emoss08/Trenova/CONTRIBUTING.md

 ## Introduction

 Welcome to Trenova, a cutting-edge web solution designed to revolutionize transportation and logistics operations.
-Combining the power of the Django framework with sophisticated frontend technologies, Trenova stands as a testament to innovation and efficiency in the logistics domain.
+Combining the power of the Fiber framework with sophisticated frontend technologies, Trenova stands as a testament to innovation and efficiency in the logistics domain.
 As a contributor, you're joining a mission to streamline logistics processes through advanced technology, including machine learning and automation.

 ## Code of Conduct